Infineon/mtb-pdl-cat5/README.md

 New versions of PDL from 2.0 onwards are now be available in [mtb-pdl-cat5](https://infineon.github.io/mtb-pdl-cat5/pdl_api_reference_manual/html/index.html).

 ---
-© Cypress Semiconductor Corporation (an Infineon company), 2022.
+© Infineon Technologies AG, 2024.